Krishvijay1234/Stocksense/README.md

 # StockSense AI — LSTM Stock Price Prediction

-A deployed web app that brings your LSTM stock prediction notebook to life, powered by Flask + Claude claude-sonnet-4-20250514.
+A deployed web app that brings your LSTM stock prediction notebook to life.

 ## What it does
 - Accepts any stock ticker + optional OHLCV data